 How do light commercial vehicle dealers value their stock

 In most cases dealers of all sizes used a combination of used van guides, local area specific knowledge and experience to value vans.
-Examples of these guides are Kelly Blue Book in the US and Cap in the UK.
+Examples of these guides are Kelley Blue Book in the US and Cap in the UK.
 These trade van valuation guides take data from multiple sources to give an accurate price guide on both new and used vans and light commercial vehicles.

 These guides use extensive datasets helping them to understanding of the automotive market.
 Which in turn allows dealers to manage risk and increase profit.
 They offer suggested purchase(trade) and retail valuation on all models and offer insights and advice on stock management for all types of business and vehicles.
 These insights now extent beyond mere valuations and cover vehicle sales volumes by region, average number of days it takes to sell a specific model, data on pricing strategies and to number of recent vehicles sold.
 These insights are invaluable and are available to both the smallest van trader to the largest dealer group.